lawrenceyan/machinelearning-with-yelp/README.md

 Using a Voronoi diagram superimposed onto a specified map location (Ex.
 Downtown Berkeley), creates a simple visualization of predicted restaurant ratings in any area based on a compiled dataset of preexisting Yelp reviews nearby.

 Visualization created utilizing a combination of simple least-squares linear regression and k-means algorithm.
+Check out the recommend.py file for specific code implementation.

 Default sample data has been queried from restaurants near and around the UC Berkeley campus where I live.
 Feel free to query for your own specific location using the Fusion API.